 - 4 Tbsp vegetable stock for sautéing vegetables

-- Squash soup is rich and thick however, adding 1 cup of milk ( I use almond) can add to the smooth silky texture of this soup.
+- Squash soup is rich and thick however, adding 1 cup of non dairy milk ( I use almond) can add to the smooth silky texture of this soup.

 - sheet of parchment paper for roasting the squash.